Strangemother/babylon/docs/mesh/README.md

 anything with a `children` manager can handle a new object.

-All basic BABYLON types are extended in this manner. checkout `shapes.js` for the following classes:
+All basic BABYLON types are extended in this manner. checkout `shapes.js` for the classes.
+You can find class instances in you main app `app.shapes`:

 ```
 Box